-This article has presented the elements of a generic CAS system and explored the particular challenges presented in designing a CAS for PBAR operating in DASM systems.
-These qualifications may be a designed mixture of software and hardware evaluation through direct testing with simulations and analysis.
+This paper has presented the elements of a generic CAS system and explored the particular challenges presented in designing a CAS for DASM systems.
+These qualifications may be a designed mixture of software and hardware evaluation with simulations and analysis.
 New methods for performing conducted and radiated tests will be required.
 Having clear and technically mature test standards is essential if these requirements are to be met.
 It is this challenge that the IEEE 1900 series of standards seeks to meet.

-Until satisfactory qualification regiments are available, regulatory adoption of DASM systems may not be possible.
+Until satisfactory qualification regiments are available regulatory adoption of DASM systems may not be possible.